A universal theory of switching for combinatorial objects, and applications to complex Hadamard matrices: Universal definition of switching

 Orrick showed that if Hadamard equivalence is extended to include his switching, the number of equivalence classes falls dramatically.
 On the other hand, if we include switchings of any rank, then conceivably all matrices are equivalent.
 The following question is then natural to ask.

-\begin{question} Is there a function $r(n)$ bounding above the minimum number $r$ such that every real Hadamard matrix of order $n$ must be equivalent up to the combination of Hadamard equivalence and switchings of rank up to $r$? \end{question}
+\begin{question} Is there a function $r(n)$ that sharply bounds above the minimum number $r$ such that every real Hadamard matrix of order $n$ must be equivalent up to the combination of Hadamard equivalence and switchings of rank up to $r$?
+More concretely, for a given $n$, what is the minimum number $r$ such that all Hadamard matrices of order $n$ are equivalent up Hadamard equivalence and rank up to $r$ switches? \end{question}